tmoulik/Machinelearning-matlab/README.md

 # Matlab-Codes
-Two of the exercises I worked on for the Machine Learning course in Coursera.
+2/8 projects I worked on for the Machine Learning course in Coursera.
 The language used is Matlab